Westpac Car Insurance

 What policies are available?

-Westpac Car Insurance’s comprehensive cover offers protection against loss or damage caused by accidents, fire, storm, theft, vandalism and more.
+Westpac Car Insurance’s comprehensive cover offers cover for loss or damage caused by accidents, fire, storm, theft, vandalism and more.
 Authorised repairs are guaranteed for as long as you own the car, while new for old replacement is provided if your vehicle is less than two years old and is a total loss.
-Other benefits include cover for emergency repairs, personal items and accidental death, while you can also take advantage of $20 million liability cover when you cause loss or damage to someone else’s property.
+Other benefits include cover for emergency repairs and personal items, while you can also take advantage of up to $20 million liability cover when you cause loss or damage to someone else’s property.

 Third party property damage